var STATIC_BASE = 'http://static-cdn.weebly.com/';

 Incorrect: Walking through the park, the grass tickled my feet.

-Walking through the park seems to modify the grass; however, the grass cannot walk through the park.
+The problem: Walking through the park is modifying the noun 'grass' because there is no other obvious subject; however, the grass cannot walk through the park.
 Therefore, this is a misplaced modifier.

-Walking through the park, I found that the grass tickled my feet.
+Walking through the park, I noticed that the grass tickled my feet.

-Sometimes, incorrect use of the words “with” and “as well as” can also mis-modify words and should be changed to more correct conjunctions or linking phrases.
+Sometimes, use of the words 'with' and 'as well as' can inadvertetly modify other words.
+In such instances, these words need to be changed to other conjunctions or linking phrases.
 For example:

 • Carefully examine any sentence that starts or ends with a participle phrase or clause.

-• Edit for meaning not just for punctuation; assess sentences to see if they could be better understood if they were slightly modified.
+• Assess sentences to see whether they could be better understood if they were slightly modified.

 • Make sure that the quasi-coordinators "with" and "as well as" are correctly used and do not cause ambiguity.